AQR Capital Management LLC Sells 11,675 Shares of Iradimed Corp (NASDAQ:IRMD)

-AQR Capital Management LLC decreased its stake in Iradimed Corp (NASDAQ:IRMD) by 22.8% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 39,527 shares of the medical equipment provider’s stock after selling 11,675 shares during the period.
-AQR Capital Management LLC owned 0.32% of Iradimed worth $917,000 as of its most recent filing with the Securities and Exchange Commission.
+AQR Capital Management LLC reduced its holdings in shares of Iradimed Corp (NASDAQ:IRMD) by 22.8% during the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The firm owned 39,527 shares of the medical equipment provider’s stock after selling 11,675 shares during the quarter.
+AQR Capital Management LLC owned approximately 0.32% of Iradimed worth $917,000 as of its most recent SEC filing.

-Other hedge funds also recently modified their holdings of the company.
-Marshall Wace LLP acquired a new stake in Iradimed during the first quarter worth approximately $241,000.
-State Street Corp grew its stake in Iradimed by 2.0% in the first quarter.
-State Street Corp now owns 66,196 shares of the medical equipment provider’s stock valued at $1,413,000 after acquiring an additional 1,301 shares during the period.
-Acadian Asset Management LLC lifted its holdings in shares of Iradimed by 33.2% in the first quarter.
-Acadian Asset Management LLC now owns 38,157 shares of the medical equipment provider’s stock valued at $815,000 after purchasing an additional 9,510 shares in the last quarter.
-Citigroup Inc. lifted its holdings in shares of Iradimed by 100.8% in the first quarter.
-Citigroup Inc. now owns 1,831 shares of the medical equipment provider’s stock valued at $39,000 after purchasing an additional 919 shares in the last quarter.
-Finally, Globeflex Capital L P bought a new position in shares of Iradimed in the first quarter valued at approximately $331,000.
-36.86% of the stock is owned by institutional investors.
+Other institutional investors have also modified their holdings of the company.
+Geode Capital Management LLC lifted its holdings in Iradimed by 6.6% during the first quarter.
+Geode Capital Management LLC now owns 73,359 shares of the medical equipment provider’s stock worth $1,566,000 after acquiring an additional 4,533 shares during the period.
+Nine Ten Capital Management LLC lifted its holdings in Iradimed by 112.7% during the first quarter.
+Nine Ten Capital Management LLC now owns 277,088 shares of the medical equipment provider’s stock worth $5,916,000 after acquiring an additional 146,816 shares during the period.
+Alliancebernstein L.P. bought a new stake in Iradimed during the first quarter worth $211,000.
+Morgan Stanley lifted its holdings in Iradimed by 135.1% during the first quarter.
+Morgan Stanley now owns 34,588 shares of the medical equipment provider’s stock worth $738,000 after acquiring an additional 19,875 shares during the period.
+Finally, Strs Ohio lifted its holdings in Iradimed by 4.5% during the second quarter.
+Strs Ohio now owns 21,000 shares of the medical equipment provider’s stock worth $487,000 after acquiring an additional 900 shares during the period.
+Institutional investors and hedge funds own 36.86% of the company’s stock.

-A number of research firms have recently weighed in on IRMD.
-BidaskClub lowered Iradimed from a “sell” rating to a “strong sell” rating in a report on Wednesday.
-TheStreet lowered Iradimed from a “b” rating to a “c+” rating in a report on Friday, July 31st.
-Zacks Investment Research lowered Iradimed from a “hold” rating to a “sell” rating in a report on Friday, August 14th.
-Finally, Roth Capital dropped their price target on Iradimed from $30.00 to $26.00 and set a “buy” rating on the stock in a report on Monday, August 3rd.
-Two investment analysts have rated the stock with a sell rating, one has issued a hold rating and one has given a buy rating to the company’s stock.
-The stock currently has a consensus rating of “Hold” and an average target price of $26.00.
+In related news, Director Monty K. Allen sold 9,062 shares of the business’s stock in a transaction dated Thursday, August 6th.
+The stock was sold at an average price of $22.22, for a total transaction of $201,357.64.
+Following the completion of the transaction, the director now directly owns 12,221 shares in the company, valued at $271,550.62.
+The transaction was disclosed in a document filed with the SEC, which is available through this link.
+50.90% of the stock is currently owned by insiders.

-Iradimed (NASDAQ:IRMD) last issued its earnings results on Thursday, July 30th.
-The medical equipment provider reported $0.05 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.07) by $0.12.
-The firm had revenue of $6.80 million for the quarter, compared to analyst estimates of $5.53 million.
+Iradimed (NASDAQ:IRMD) last announced its quarterly earnings results on Thursday, July 30th.
+The medical equipment provider reported $0.05 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.07) by $0.12.
+The company had revenue of $6.80 million during the quarter, compared to analysts’ expectations of $5.53 million.
 Iradimed had a return on equity of 9.57% and a net margin of 14.74%.
-On average, equities analysts forecast that Iradimed Corp will post 0.03 EPS for the current year.
+Analysts predict that Iradimed Corp will post 0.03 EPS for the current fiscal year.

+Several analysts have issued reports on IRMD shares.
+Zacks Investment Research lowered Iradimed from a “hold” rating to a “sell” rating in a research note on Friday, August 14th.
+BidaskClub lowered Iradimed from a “sell” rating to a “strong sell” rating in a research note on Wednesday.
+TheStreet lowered Iradimed from a “b” rating to a “c+” rating in a research note on Friday, July 31st.
+Finally, Roth Capital lowered their target price on Iradimed from $30.00 to $26.00 and set a “buy” rating on the stock in a research note on Monday, August 3rd.
+Two equities research analysts have rated the stock with a sell rating, one has given a hold rating and one has issued a buy rating to the company.
+The company has a consensus rating of “Hold” and an average target price of $26.00.

 IRADIMED CORPORATION develops, manufactures, markets, and distributes magnetic resonance imaging (MRI) compatible medical devices, and related accessories and services in the United States and internationally.
 It offers MRI compatible intravenous (IV) infusion pump system with associated disposable IV tubing sets; and MRI compatible patient vital signs monitoring system.